Guide To Installing ICC Color Profiles For Soft Proofing

 Here Are The Steps To Follow…

-- Go here to download the appropriate ICC profile for the paper/canvas you want to use.
+- Go to the “Download ICC Profiles” link above and download the appropriate ICC profile for the paper/canvas you want to use.
 We suggest downloading to a folder you create called “ICC Profiles”.

 - You are now ready to install the profile(s) into Photoshop.
 The directions are different for Windows PCs and Macs: